Pre-Sessional English for Academic Purposes Programme 2026

 The Pre-sessional is not valid for progression to PG programmes in subsequent academic years.

-Applicants who intend to progress to study at an institution other than UNNC should check with that institution if completion of the UNNC Pre-sessional will be recognised as an IELTS equivalency.
-There is no guarantee that this is the case.
+Applicants who intend to progress to study at an institution other than UNNC should check with that institution’s admission requirements if completion of the UNNC Pre-sessional will be recognised as an IELTS equivalency.
+CELE does not guarantee the outcome of such recognition.

 When does the Pre-sessional take place?